Megapixel99/stats-tracker/README.md

   name: 'test',
   pod: 'test-1', // useful if running multiple instances of the same application, defaults to the name, in this case `test`
-  logger: console, // defaults to console if nothing is passed });
+  logger: console, // defaults to console if nothing is passed
+  timezone: 'UTC', // defaults to 'UTC' if nothing is passed, supports the timezones in `Intl`
+  url: 'http://myDashboard', // HTTP route to to dashboard });
 ```